Here's how an Automate user streamlined customer interaction with email automation using an Automate task for Microsoft Dynamics CRM and Exchange.

 Step 3 – Once you have defined a session, the next thing you want to do is grab a list of your current contacts.
 This is so you have something to compare the email addresses against.
 To do so, drag over another Dynamics CRM action over and select the “List Entity” action.
 Under the Logical name, specify “contact”.
 Under the query type, select Expression and then you can chose which columns you want returned.
 The Server section should be set to Session based.

-Step 5 – Now are going to loop through the contents of the Email List.
+Step 5 – Now we are going to loop through the contents of the Email List.
 Select the Loop Dataset action from the Available actions and specify the DS_EmailList dataset.
 Now while we check each of the emails that we have, we need to check the sender against our CRM Contact list.
 Which leads us to Step 6.

 Step 6 – Drag over another Loop Dataset action and this time specify the DS_Contact dataset.
 What this will do is check each email sender against your CRM contacts.